chrg127/gmplayer/README.txt

     cmake . -B build -DCMAKE_BUILD_TYPE=Release
     make -C build
+    make -C build install # currently may not work

 The commands should be run under the project's root directory.
 For cmake: